MSc in Dental Technology*

 The MSc is suited to both dental technicians and clinical professionals that have a suitable training in basic dental technology.
 You will be able to study alongside other students from the School of Clinical Dentistry.
 As a result students have the opportunity to share their learning with those studying for differing dental qualifications.
 The School of Clinical Dentistry has been confirmed as one of the top departments in the UK for dental research in the 2008 Research Assessment Exercise.

 The MSc in Dental Technology has been designed to provide a progression from the fundamentals to more advanced topics and finally on to dissertation.
-Modules are Dental Materials Science, Scientific Writing and Health Informatics, Dental Laboratory Governance, Structural and Physical Properties of Dental Biomaterials, Research Methods in Clinical Dentistry, Biomaterials II, Removable Prosthetics, Fixed Prosthodontics, Orthodontics and a Research Project.
-All modules carry 15 credits excluding the research project which carries 60 credits and there is an option to take a double 30 credit module in orthodontics.
-To obtain a Master’s in Dental Technology requires successful completion of all modules and research project.
+Modules are Dental Materials Science, Introduction to Digital Dentistry and Dental Manufacturing, Scientific Writing and Health Informatics, Dental Laboratory Governance, Dental Technology, Research Methods in Clinical Dentistry, and a Research Project.
+All modules carry 15 credits excluding the research project which carries 60 credits and the Dental Technology module which runs across 2 semesters and carries 45 credits.
+To obtain a Masters in Dental Technology requires successful completion of all modules and research project.
 The course provides a range of generic transferable skills including tuition of basic study skills such as essay writing, referencing, and searching literature.
 The School also provides personal academic and pastoral support to all students.

 Aims and Learning Outcomes